zachagreenberg/Wine_Recommendations/README.md

 # Modeling
 Before I created my recommender system, I put the parsed review text data into a classification algorithm to assess their ability to predict the type of wine.

-With the utilization of MultiNomial Naive Bayes, the textual data had a 83% accuracy rate of correctly identifying the types of wine.
+With the utilization of MultiNomial Naive Bayes, the textual data had an 83% accuracy rate of correctly identifying the types of wine.
 This allowed me to validate the reviews as helpful bits of information in generating content based recommendations.

 <p align="center"><img src="https://github.com/zachagreenberg/Wine_Recommendations/blob/main/Images/Matrix.png" width="500" height="350" /></p>